hashicorp/terraform-website/content/source/docs/cloud/api/ssh-keys.html.md

 This endpoint replaces the name and/or key text of an existing SSH key.
 Existing workspaces that use the key will be updated with the new values.

-Editing SSH keys requires permission to manage VCS settings. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions -->
+Editing SSH keys requires permission to manage VCS settings. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))

+[permissions-citation]: #intentionally-unused---keep-for-maintainers

 -> **Note:** This endpoint cannot be accessed with [organization tokens](../users-teams-organizations/api-tokens.html#organization-api-tokens).
 You must access it with a [user token](../users-teams-organizations/users.html#api-tokens) or [team token](../users-teams-organizations/api-tokens.html#team-api-tokens).